Govardhan Math: History

-On 11 February 2018 silver jubilee (25th anniversary) of the pattabhisheka (coronation) of Swami Nischalananda Saraswati was celebrated in Puri in the presence of chief minister of Orissa Naveen Patnaik, former Nepal king Gyanendra Bir Bikram Shah Dev and Gajapati Maharaja Dibyasingha Deb of Puri.
+On 11 February 2018 silver jubilee (25th anniversary) of the pattabhisheka (coronation) of Swami Nishchalananda Saraswati was celebrated in Puri in the presence of chief minister of Orissa Naveen Patnaik, former Nepal king Gyanendra Bir Bikram Shah Dev and Gajapati Maharaja Dibyasingha Deb of Puri.

 Samudra Arati

 The Samudra Arati is a daily tradition started by the present Shankaracharya 9 years ago.
-The daily practise includes prayer and fire offering to the sea at Swargadwara in Puri by disciples of the matha.
+The daily practise includes prayer and fire offering to the sea at Svargadvara in Puri by disciples of the matha.
 On Paush Purnima of every year the Shankaracharya himself comes out to offer prayers to the sea.